 The Danish Technological Institute has 3D printed nozzles in stainless steel and titanium for Haas-Meincke, who develops and manufactures machines for cookie and biscuit production globally.
 What is special about the nozzles is that they are food approved and that there is complete traceability on each printed item.

 - The results are particularly interesting for the food industry.
 These may be companies that make bakery products, ice creams or dairy products, but they are also interesting for pharmaceutical companies and for manufacturers of pills, medicines and medical devices, says Mads Østergaard, Manager at the Danish Technological Institute.

-- We will undoubtedly use the 3D technology in the future for our grommets.
+- We will undoubtedly use the 3D technology in the future for our nozzles.
 In addition, there are many other parts that have the potential to be made with 3D printing.
 I'm sure many other companies could benefit from and even improve their products with 3D technology, says Per Bjerrum, Technology Expert at Haas-Meincke.

 Watch the movie about Haas-Meincke’s nozzles below (in Danish):

 The development of nozzles for Haas-Meincke is part of a demonstration project with MADE - Manufacturing Academy of Denmark.